Danny Yee >> Travelogues >> Oxford Blog >> Transport

 Like most urban primary schools, Larkrise has a reasonably small catchment area (and out-of-catchment children are selected largely based on distance), so walking or cycling to school, accompanied or independently for the older children, should be an option for almost all children.
 But there are some serious failings with the transport infrastructure around the school, and a little investment here could make active travel to it significantly more attractive.

-UPDATE:The creation of the Florence Park and St Marys Low Traffic Neighbourhoods, and the presence of a School Streets scheme, have completely transformed walking and cycling to Larkrise, enabling more than a fifth of the students to shift from being driven to walking, scooting, cycling, or being cycled.
+2023 UPDATE:The Florence Park and St Marys Low Traffic Neighbourhoods, the Quickways cycle lanes and parking removal, and the School Streets scheme have completely transformed walking and cycling to Larkrise, enabling 60% of the students who were being driven to school to shift to walking, scooting, cycling, or being cycled instead.
 But some improvements remain:

-• remove the fence blocking direct cycle access from Howard St to Flower Lane
+• remove the fence blocking safe and accessible cycle access from Howard St to Flower Lane

 • put in the missing parallel (tiger) crossing from the path along Boundary Brook to the cycle track at Iffley Turn